MMMMEL/DS_KVStore/README.md

 ### Technical impression
 The implementation is based on the previous projects.
 In this assignment, the functions include:
 •	When a client wants to GET a value of a key, the server will get the value from its Key-Value Store.
 •	When a client wants to update (PUT or DELETE), the server will propagate this request to it peer servers and waiting for their responses.
+Any updates successfully committed by client initialized the request, clients connected to other servers also get the update.
-If any response is ABORTED, the request will be aborted.
-Otherwise, the server will tell all peers to commit the update.
+•	If any response is ABORTED, the request will be aborted.
-•	If a server is down, its opinion won’t will be received and won’t be counted when the proposer server collects the responses.
-•	When a down server comes back, it can still get the store that its peers have and continue to process client requests.

 These functions are presented in the demo video.

-To implement these functions, the program has a coordinator which takes responsibility to start or restart servers and tell them their peers’ ports.
-Also, the coordinator keeps a Key-Value Store and when an update is committed, coordinator’s store also gets updated.
-When a server is started or restarted, the server will get the updated store data from coordinator.

-In the video, the coordinator first starts all servers and then three clients connect to three different servers.
-When client 1 update the Key-Value Store, client 2 and client 3 can also get the update on the servers they connect to.

-In the code, there is a pre-defined event which will happen when all servers started for 45 seconds.
-The event is to make a server down and come back after 20 seconds.
-During the down time, clients connected to other servers make update.
-When the down server comes back, it can also get the update happened during its down time.
+The program started by starting 5 servers and giving them 5 port numbers, first of which is the server’s port number and the other four are peer servers’ port numbers.

+Start servers:

+Then start the clients to connect with servers by offering server host name and port number.
+Clients can send request with PUT, GET, DELETE commands.

+Client 1 connected to server 1111 send requests:

+Client 2 connected to server 2222 can get the value of k6:

+When a server is down and clients connected to other servers send request, the request will be aborted.

+Make server 2222 down and Client 1 tries to delete k6:

+Log from other serves:

+Key k6 is not deleted.